-Sessior Three: Conduct Research Learning Plan (45 minutes) Knowledge Engage Show students a primary source (text, audio, or video) that presents perspective students can discuss.
+Sessior n Three: Conduct Research Learning Plan (45 minutes) ledge Engage Show students a primary source (text, audio, or video) that presents a perspective students can discuss.
 The Resources page lists the URLs of several primary source Web sites.
-Remind students of the educational technology standards they are working toward for this session.
-Review essential content that has been generated to this point and re-state the purpose of the assessment. d K Have all students look at one set of resources from various perspectives on the issue , and Background Explore chosen by the teacher.
+Remind students of the educational technology standards they are working toward for this session. [wc • Review essential content generated to this point and re-state the purpose of the assessment. and Background Knowledge Explore Have all students look at one set of resources from various perspectives on the issue chosen by the teacher.
 (Review words specific to the assessment and its rubric.)
 These words will be helpful to students as key words for Internet searches.
 As they use the resources, have students practice taking notes, paraphrasing, and evaluating sources for credibility, validity, and potential bias.
 Have students use the Research Notebook format you have selected and modeled.
-Other options for research might include an email exchange, audio-only sources, or video call; for example, Skype with an expert.
+Other options for research might include an email exchange, audio-only sources, or video call, for example, Skype with an expert.
 Concepts, Vocabulary, Explain Help students to analyze how issues relate to the concepts addressed in the assessment.
 Complete a graphic organizer connected with the assessment as a class.
 Review the "KWH" columns from Session One.
 Using this information collected by the class during Sessions Two and Three, fill in the "L" column of the chart.
-Use the opportunity to hold a class discussion about the information students collected on cultural contributions.
+Use this opportunity to hold a class discussion about the information students collected on the geographic or economic factors that influenced the movement of two different population groups.
 During the discussion, introduce the standards for the next session.
 As you do this, model how to identify and evaluate other positions or perspectives on the issue or topic.
-Key Cor Evaluate Be prepared to provide formative feedback to students about their knowledge and skills.
+Key Co Evaluate Be prepared to provide formative feedback to students about their knowledge and skills.
 They should be able to: Identify and operate different online search tools.
 Use keywords that focus searches.
-Collect and organize information from searches, and document sources.
-Do not score this part of the lesson with the assessment You may also have students use the Student Checklist to assess their own work.
-See the examples below and on the next page for student work samples and feedback.
+Collect and organize information from searches.
+Document sources.
+Do not score this part of the lesson with the assessment.
+You may also have students use the Student Checklist to assess their own work.
+Look through the two examples of student work below and on the next page.